2KAbhishek/talks/building-neovim-plugins.md

 ---

-## Overview of a Plugin's directory structure
+## Overview of a Plugin's Structure 

 ```
      template.nvim